Nielk1/MultiplayerSessionList/structure.md

 Generally reading the API should do so with fallback chains for all properties as some games may set properties and others may not.
 Once the spec is more stable I will try to document game specifics globally.

+## Formatting
+Text fields will be UTF-8 compliant as the wrapping JSON is UTF-8.
+For text fields that contain formatting hints they should be available as "name.raw" for their game native forms and "name.rich" for their JSON structure form.
+The JSON structure form should be similar to Slack's API or Dart.js or another custom structure.

 # enum string values

 ## session_state
 * `unknown` // Normally has a state, but it is unknown
 * `pre_game` // Pre-Game Setup